sit-2021-int214/021-Worldwide-Blockbusters-2019-1977/assignment/HW2_groupid.md

     Gender        x
 1     F       2.359574
 2     M       2.900000
+ # The average weight of male cats are 2.900000 and female cats are 2.359574 kg.
 ```
 -----------------------------------------------------------------------------------------------------------------------
 ## 6. Find the average of span of writing hand ?